-Not even when someone as Teflon-coated as Max Clifford is operating (or should this now read “was”?).
-Not even if he is otherwise a wonderful human being (which a jury has decided he is not), who dotes on his family (as his daughter testified) and does things for the charitable causes (which he does).
+Not even when someone as Teflon-coated as Max Clifford was operating.
+Not even if he was otherwise a wonderful human being (which a jury has decided he was not), who doted on his family (as his daughter testified) and did things for the charitable causes (which he did).

 I have been consistent on this subject, I hope, throughout my career (see previous blogs).
 Let’s be honest.
 Let’s not turn a blind eye.
 Let’s raise the standard.